Skip to content

 Last year’s list of scholarships can be found here.

+The Department of Architecture employs many of our students from research assistants to exhibit coordinators.
+For employment in the Department of Architecture, preference is given to students who are Work-Study eligible.
 To qualify for Work-Study jobs students must demonstrate financial need and have a Work-Study award as part of your overall financial aid award.
 To determine work-study eligibility, a FAFSA must be submitted.

 All questions regarding work study eligibility should be directed to the UW Financial Aid Office.